airyhq/airy/docs/docs/getting-started/installation/aws.md

 done
 ```

-Delete all used network interfaces
+Delete all used network interfaces (iIf the command fails, please check if all the `loadbalancers` are deleted and run the previous command one more time):

 ```sh
 for interface in $(aws ec2 describe-network-interfaces --filters Name=vpc-id,Values=${vpc_id} --query 'NetworkInterfaces[].NetworkInterfaceId' --output text)